We realize you probably have many questions and therefore the following information has been developed to guide you through caring for your child.

 Q: My 2 month old baby used to take 20 minutes or longer to feed.
 Lately he has shortened the time to10 minutes or less.
 Is there something wrong with my milk?

 A: It is normal that the more proficient the infant is at obtaining the milk, the shorter the feeding.
 If the infant is gaining well and acts happy and content, all is well.
 Welcome to the wonderful world of breastfeeding!

 The following is helpful information for breastfeeding education and support.
 Interlachen Pediatrics recommends you take advantage of the opportunity to work with a lactation consultant while still in the hospital with your infant.
-We can also refer you to lactation resources in the community Home visits are available.
+One of our board certified Nurse Practitioners, Heather Bryant, provides lactation consultations in our office.
+We can also refer you to lactation resources in the community.

 Why Should I Breastfeed